fmmr/drimon/README.md

 # DriMon
 Monitoring our greenhouse at Rødtangen, Norway

+This README is work-in-progress and consists of a lot of TODOs and notes.
+I hope I'll get around to add content.

 ## Links
 * [Main site with charts and data](https://rodland.no/drimon/)
 * [Thingspeak Channel 1](https://thingspeak.com/channels/2568299)